Checking the Northern Lights forecast was really complex not so long ago.

 - The historical data so you can plan your trip for the best time.

-You can also use this Cloud forecast in Canada before starting your Northern Lights hunt.
+Before starting your Northern Lights hunt, you can also use this Cloud forecast in Canada.
 For further information, here is the post we have written about the best time and places to see Northern Lights in Canada.

 Northern Lights forecast Norway

-To forecast Northern Lights in Norway, the best prediction site is the Norwegian Center for Space Weather (NOSWE).
+The best prediction site to forecast Northern Lights in Norway is the Norwegian Center for Space Weather (NOSWE).

 This site is the bible for Northern Lights in Norway, where you’ll find: